spatie/docs.spatie.be-old/resources/views/menu/v2/installation-and-setup.md

 composer require spatie/laravel-menu
 ```

-If you want to use a facade, you'll need to register the service provider and facade class names (these are both optional):
+If you use Laravel version lower than 5.5 and you want to use a facade, you'll need to register the service provider and facade class names (these are both optional):

 ```php
 // config/app.php